 Within this junior research group a sensor-based concept is to be developed that links the cell, stack and system levels and thus enables the development of a highly efficient fuel cell system with a long lifetime.

-Christoph Hinze M.Sc.
-(ISW, University of Stuttgart)
+Dr.-Ing.
+Christoph Hinze (ISW, University of Stuttgart)

 The central element of the junior research group "Digital Twins as Grey-Box Models for Manufacturing Engineering" is the model-based representation of the dynamic behavior in the digital twin for the design, control and optimization of manufacturing systems.
 For this purpose, various identification procedures and methods from machine learning are applied.

 Dr.-Ing.
 Florian Stamer (wbk, KIT)

 Quality is a central aspect for the economic success of remanufactured mobility products.
 The aim of the junior research group is the intelligent quality control of production processes for the economic processing of remanufactured products.
 This includes both the individual production of components and adaptive pairing in assembly.